omnisend/magento2-plugin/README.md

 # Omnisend Magento 2.x plugin

+> **Warning**
+>
-**Note**: Starting from July 11 of 2023 this plugin is no longer supported by Omnisend.
-You are free to use the plugin and its source code “as-is” or make a fork to modify it as needed.
-Alternatively we encourage you to use [our API](https://api-docs.omnisend.com/) to establish an integration with Omnisend for your use case.
+> Starting from April 1st, 2021, Omnisend no longer supports this plugin.
+You're free to use the plugin and its source code as it is or fork it and modify it as needed.
+However, we encourage you to use [our API](https://api-docs.omnisend.com/) to set up an integration with Omnisend for your use case.

 ## Overview